Our Policies and Approach

 Water Initiatives Worldwide

-The Suntory Group practices coexistence with nature in all regions of the world where we do business.
-We will continue to engage in various initiatives in the future with an aspiration of becoming a global pioneer of water sustainability.
+Suntory Group practices coexistence with nature in all regions where we conduct business worldwide.
+We will continue to engage in various initiatives as we strive to be a global leader in water sustainability.

 United States of America